plaublin/rustyBFT/README.md

  - UDP; clients and the primary (replica 0) have non-blocking sockets;
  - messages are authenticated with HMAC+SHA256;
  - client requests are signed with ED25519;
- - batching of the requests in the Pre-prepare.
+ - batching of the requests in the Pre-prepare;
+ - no multithreading.

 Missing features:
  - checkpointing;